chacetrev10/OS_PA2/README.md

 (This will create kernel module which allows you to insert module into kernel)

 3)sudo insmod pa2_char_driver.ko

-4)lsmod
-(go through list to make sure module has been inserted)
+(Type lsmod or dmesg to see if module was inserted correctly)

-5)sudo mknod –m 777 /dev/pa2_character_device c 240 0
+4)sudo mknod –m 777 /dev/pa2_character_device c 240 0
 (This will create the device file that the device driver is associated with)